kwhatmough/kwhatmough.github.io/checklist.md

 - turn on Garmin and start multisport
 - assemble paddle
 - remove straps
-- secure car and store key
+- secure car and key
 - bring boat and paddle

 ---